 There are two types of wastewater tanks in most RVs:

-1. Gray water tank – This collects water that goes down your RV’s shower and sinks drain.
+1. Gray water tank – This collects water that goes down your RV’s shower and sink drain.

 2. Black tank – It captures the wastewater from your RV’s toilet.